-Approval will be made against occupations where there is an occupational standard.
-In the online application form, awarding bodies will be asked to clearly identify the occupation the qualification aligns to.
-Where a qualification aligns to more than one occupation, the approval criteria must be met in full for each one.
-Approval and the quality mark given to the qualification will apply only to these designated occupations.
+Approval will only be made against occupations where there is a published occupational standard.
+In the online application form, applicants will be asked to clearly identify the occupation(s) the qualification aligns to.
+Where a qualification aligns to more than one occupation, the approval criteria must be met in full for each occupation in order for the qualification to receive a quality mark.

-The higher technical qualification must ensure a person can demonstrate they have attained as many of the outcomes set out in the standard(s) as may reasonably be expected to be attained by undertaking a course of education.
+The Higher Technical Qualification must ensure a person can demonstrate they have attained as many of the outcomes set out in the standard(s) as may reasonably be expected to be attained by undertaking a course of education.

-The key test for approval is that by obtaining the qualification a person can demonstrate that they have attained as many of the knowledge, skills and behaviours set out in the standard(s) to which the qualification relates) as may be reasonably expected by undertaking a course of education.
+The key test for approval is that by obtaining the qualification a learner can demonstrate that they have attained as many of the knowledge, skills and behaviours (in the standard(s) to which the qualification relates) as may be reasonably expected by undertaking a course of education.
 There are no limits placed on the duration of qualifications as long as they meet our criteria for approval.